matthew-macwan/Creating_a_Data_Warehouse/README.md

 # Creating_a_Data_Warehouse

 In this academic project, I created a data warehouse that created fact tables and dimensions for 5 NBA players (Chris Paul, Damian Lillard, DeAaron Fox, Donovan Mitchell and Stephen Curry).
 The Excel spreadsheets were downloaded from basketball-reference.com.
-The script was executed from my local bash terminal and the data was inputted on the local machine.
+The script was executed from my local bash terminal and the data was inputted on my local machine.